Understand clearly that joining the ULC as a minister does not make one tax-exempt.

 The best manner to decide whether you are starting a ministry or a church is to allow the IRS to decide the classification of the new organization and to file for evaluation by the Internal Revenue Service.
 In that manner there is nothing to fear about making errors and the organization would be acting appropriately and openly.
 You will find that the IRS will be helpful in informing which of areas need to be brought into compliance.

 Modesto was wrong in the 70′s and 80′s when it challenged the IRS and fought against them.
 It took many years and a final $3.5 million dollar settlement by the Modesto church to bring the IRS matters to a final conclusion.
 Information about out past is available openly at out ULC case law website.

-Ordination is entitlement to officiate marriages in the fifty states and nothing else.
+Ordination is entitlement to officiate marriages in the fifty states, except Virginia and some counties in Pennsylvania.

 Ordination has nothing to do with taxation.
 All ministers must follow the tax code and there is no provision in the law for ministers to be income tax-exempt.
 Sometimes individuals send letters or call asking how to get out of Social Security.
 I am not a tax advisor, and I stress to these individuals that nothing could be more wrong.
 The Social Security program is more of a benefit than people know.
 They think it only helps in old age, which is not true.
 If you are disabled or fall ill it financially assists you until you are well again, and if you die it may pay benefits to your spouse and/or children.